|What is Meningitis? Causes Symptoms Diagnosis Treatment|

-Meningitis is not a disease itself, rather a symptom of an underlying disorder which has resulted in the meninges becoming inflamed or infected.
+Meningitis is not a disease itself, rather a symptom of an underlying disorder which has resulted in the meninges become inflamed or infected.
 It is an extremely painful and potentially fatal condition which requires urgent medical attention.

 There are a number of possible causes which may be infectious or non-infectious.
 The most common cause is due to infection, typically viral but it may also be fungal, parasitic or less commonly bacterial.

-Cryptococcosis, histoplasmosis, and blastomycosis are fungal which in healthy cats usually remain localised.
+- Cryptococcosis, histoplasmosis, and blastomycosis are fungal which in healthy cats usually remain localised.
 In immunocompromised cats, it can disseminate (spread) to other parts of the body including the brain.

-Toxoplasmosis is a protozoan infection in cats which usually produces no signs, immunocompromised cats may develop disease.
+- Toxoplasmosis is a protozoan infection in cats which usually produces no signs, immunocompromised cats may develop disease.

-While rare, bacterial meningitis can occur when a nearby infection spreads to the brain, this may be from a localalised infection of the eyes, ears or nasal cavity, bacteria in the blood usually from a heart valve (endocarditis) or urinary tract infection or direct inoculation via a penetrating bite wound.
+- While rare, bacterial meningitis can occur when a nearby infection spreads to the brain, this may be from a localalised infection of the eyes, ears or nasal cavity, bacteria in the blood usually from a heart valve (endocarditis) or urinary tract infection or direct inoculation via a penetrating bite wound.
 Bacterial may be caused by tularemia, staphylococci, Pasteurella spp, Nocardia spp.

-Idiopathic (unknown cause)
+- Idiopathic (unknown cause)

 It is often hard to determine if a cat is sick as they are so good at hiding signs of pain and discomfort, so it is up to us to keep a diligent eye on them and look for changes in behaviour as well as other clues.